Coroutines artifact

 Flow notifications

-Coroutines users often use Flow to get some changes from a source.
-The library provides StateMachine extension methods which represents notification APIs (listeners) in a form of Flow:
+Coroutines users often use Flow to react to changes from a source.
+The library provides two StateMachine extensions that expose its notifications as flows:

 }